-OCTA continues cooperative efforts with neighboring transit agencies, Urban Area Security Initiative partners, state and federal Homeland Security grant partners, and local jurisdictions to enhance the security of regional highway, bus, and rail systems.
-In addition to seeking additional grant funding to secure the county's highways, rail, and transit systems, OCTA will pursue the following regulatory and statutory changes to ensure homeland security needs are met:
+OCTA continues cooperative efforts with neighboring transit agencies, Urban Area Security Initiative partners, state and federal Homeland Security and Emergency Preparedness grant partners, and local jurisdictions to enhance the security and resiliency of regional highway, bus, and rail systems.
+In addition to seeking additional grant funding to secure the county's highways, rail, transit, and computer information systems, OCTA will pursue the following regulatory and statutory changes to ensure homeland security and emergency preparedness needs are met:

-- a) Support increased federal funding to transit agencies for staff training and operational security improvements for highways, transit, and rail security in the U.S., and flexibility for the use of these funds; - Support a fair and effective distribution of grant funds which takes into consideration the risk of terrorism on targets in Southern California as estimated by the DHS, working in cooperation with state and local officials; - c) Support programs that reach out to state homeland security officials to improve information exchange protocols, refine the Homeland Security Advisory System, and support state and regional data coordination.
+- a) Support increased federal funding to transit agencies for staff training, increased surveillance, and security and preparedness improvements for highways, transit, rail security, and computer information systems in the U.S., and flexibility for the use of these funds: - Support a fair and effective distribution of grant funds which takes into consideration the risk of terrorism on targets in Southern California as estimated by the DHS, working in cooperation with state and local officials; - c) Support programs that reach out to state homeland security and emergency preparedness officials to improve information exchange protocols, refine security and preparedness systems, and support state and regional data coordination.